loomio/loomio-docs/user_manual/src/getting_started/key-concepts.md

 A proposal, and associated discussion, creates its own record of how the decision came about.

-### Other voting tools
+### Other poll types

-A proposal is good for suggesting a particular path and gauging who wants to take it.
-But sometimes you might want group members to make a different kind of choice.
+- **Sense check**: to ask people for feedback, questions and concerns

-Loomio offers a range of other poll tools:
+- **Simple poll**: to ask people which option/s they prefer

-- **Poll**: to ask people which option/s they approve
+- **Time poll**: to find the best time that people are available to meet
-- **Check**: think of it as asking everyone to (please) 'raise your hand if you…'
+- **Opt-in**: to find volunteers or participants to help or join a working group
-- **Time poll**: to find the best time for the group to do something
+- **Score poll**: to express degree of support for each option
-- **Score poll**: to ask people to express the strength of their preference for each option, on a numerical scale
+- **Dot vote**: to express degree of support by allocating a budget of points to options
-- **Dot vote**: to ask people to express the strength of their preferences, with a constraint—a fixed number of ‘dots’ to allocate–you can put all your dots in one place or spread them out
+- **Ranked choice**: to rank options in order of preference—useful for elections
-- **Ranked choice**: to rank a subset of options—useful for elections when there are many candidates and few seats
+- **New poll type**: configure the poll type you need with custom terminology, options and settings

 ## Putting it all together